BjoernLudwigPTB/pyxml2pdf/README.md

 <p align="justify">
 Since we forked the <a href="https://github.com/kuras120/XMLToPDFConverter">upstream</a>
-this project has generalized quite a bit towards the generation of a multipage PDF file containing a table with subtables each containing a subset of the xml tags based on the texts of some of their children tags.
-We work on this project mainly every end of a quarter of a year.
+this project has generalized quite a bit towards the *generation of a multipage PDF file* containing a table with subtables each containing a subset of an XML files content arranged in rows and columns.
+We work on this project mainly every quarter.
 </p>

 ## Table of content